History of Canada: 2001–present

 Environmental issues increased in importance in Canada during the late 1990s, resulting in the signing of the Kyoto Accord on climate change by Canada's Liberal government in 2002.
 The accord was in 2007 nullified by Prime Minister Stephen Harper's Conservative government, which proposed a "made-in-Canada" solution to climate change.

 The March of Hearts rally in support of same-sex marriage at Parliament Hill in 2004.
 Same-sex marriage was legalized in 2005 with the passage of the Civil Marriage Act.

 Canada became the fourth country in the world and the first country in the Americas to legalize same-sex marriage nationwide with the enactment of the Civil Marriage Act in 2005.
 Court decisions, starting in 2003, had already legalized same-sex marriage in eight out of ten provinces and one of three territories.
 Before the passage of the act, more than 3,000 same-sex couples had married in these areas.

 The Canadian Alliance and PC Party merged into the Conservative Party of Canada in 2003, ending a 13-year division of the conservative vote.
 The party was elected twice as a minority government under the leadership of Stephen Harper in the 2006 federal election and 2008 federal election.
 Harper's Conservative Party won a majority in the 2011 federal election with the New Democratic Party under Jack Layton forming the Official Opposition for the first time.
+In 2006, Parliament passed the Québécois nation motion.

 Under Harper, Canada and the United States continued to integrate state and provincial agencies to strengthen security along the Canada–United States border through the Western Hemisphere Travel Initiative.
 From 2002 to 2011, Canada was involved in the Afghanistan War as part of the U.S. stabilization force and the NATO-commanded International Security Assistance Force.
-In July 2010, the largest purchase in Canadian military history, totalling billion for the acquisition of 65 F-35 fighters, was announced by the federal government.
-Canada is one of several nations that assisted in the development of the F-35 and has invested over in the program.
+In July 2010, the largest purchase in Canadian military history, totalling $9 billion for the acquisition of 65 F-35 fighters, was announced by the federal government.
+Canada is one of several nations that assisted in the development of the F-35 and has invested over $168 million in the program.